kylacochrane/nf-explore/README.md

 - `sample`: The unique sample identifier to associate with the reads
 -  `fastq_1`: A URI (ex: a file path or web address) to either single-end FASTQ-formatted reachs or one pair pf pair-end FASTQ-formatted reads.
 -  `fastq_2`: (Optional_ If `fastq_1` is paired-end, then this field is a URI to other pair of reads.

+## Optional
+- `--genome`: A URI to the reference genome to use during the pipeline analysis.
+Must be in FASTA-format.
+- `--outdir`: The directory for pipeline output (DEFAULT: "results")

 # Variant Calling Pipeline
 If you wanted to run the full variant calling pipeline [`full_main.nf`] then run: